-Growth has been driven by another year of strong performance from RedLeg Spiced Rum which continues to attract a loyal customer base across all sales channels.
-This strong performance was partly offset by weaker year-on-year sales of our Gin and Vodka brands against the backdrop of increasingly competitive markets, and in the case of Blackwoods Gin, the prior year pipeline fill of our new vintage and packaging.
+Top line revenue growth has been maintained by another year of strong performance from RedLeg Spiced Rum, sales of which were enhanced by the launch of product extensions during the year.
+This strong performance was partly offset by weaker year-on-year sales of our Gin and Vodka brands against the backdrop of an expected softening of the gin market, increasingly competitive markets, and in the case of Blackwoods Gin, a reduction in volume sales caused by a range reduction at a major retail customer.

 The Group continues to minimise overheads where possible, whilst ensuring sufficient investment to support the growth in sales of its brands.
-Other administrative expenses increased 10% against an increase in sales revenue of 19% during the year.
-The Group also seeks to carefully manage its cash resources posting a net operating cash inflow of £85k (2018: £166k) during the year.
+Other administrative expenses increased by 3% over prior year, largely due to investment in marketing staff recruitment and cost increases associated with the Group's AIM listing.
+The Group also seeks to carefully manage its cash resources.
+Whilst the Group posted a net cash outflow of £210k (2019: £27k inflow) during the year, this was largely due to an increase in receivables during the final month of the year, caused by a significant increase in retail consumer demand.
+All of the receivables have since been paid.

-The Group's position at the financial year end remains robust showing net assets of £3.17m (2018: £3.01m).
-This included cash reserves of £1.07m (2018: £1.03m) and intangible assets of £1.56m (2018: £1.55m) comprising expenditure on trademarks related to our brands.
-Inventories increased to £312k (2018: £177k) due to a planned increase in stock cover as we transitioned the production of RedLeg Spiced Rum to a new supplier during the year.
+The Group's position at the financial year end remains robust showing net assets of £3.43m (2019: £3.17m).
+This included cash reserves of £0.86m (2019: £1.07m) and intangible assets of £1.58m (2019: £1.56m) comprising expenditure on trademarks related to our brands.
+Inventories increased to £349k (2019: £312k) due to the planned increase in stock of raw materials to mitigate any product supply disruption caused by the UK's departure from the EU and UK lockdown resulting from the COVID-19 pandemic.

-Against the backdrop of increasingly competitive and crowded markets we have continued to invest in our core brands, expand overall sales volumes and revenues and deliver another profitable set of results in the current year.
+Against the backdrop of increasingly competitive and crowded markets we have continued to invest in our core brands, expand overall sales revenues and deliver another profitable set of results in the current vear.